OmiyaGames/template-unity-package/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I3I51KS8F)

 **Template Unity Package** is a Github template for starting a new Unity package.
-A tutorial on how to utilize this template is described in @japtar10101's blog: [*How to Split Up an Existing Unity Git Project into Smaller Unity Packages*](https://www.taroomiya.com/2020/04/04/how-to-split-up-an-existing-unity-git-project-into-smaller-unity-packages/).
+A tutorial on how to utilize this template is described on [Taro Omiya's](https://github.com/japtar10101) blog: [*How to Split Up an Existing Unity Git Project into Smaller Unity Packages*](https://www.taroomiya.com/2020/04/04/how-to-split-up-an-existing-unity-git-project-into-smaller-unity-packages/).

 ## Install